lxvm/AutoBZ.jl/paper/paper.md

 electronic structure of many metals and crystals from first principles [@vitaleAutomatedHighthroughputWannierisation2020].
-To compare theory and experiment, the last step in predicting the electronic and optical properties of these solids is calculating integrals to obtain quantities such as the dielectric function, the density of states, and the Hall conductivity.
+To compare theory and experiment, the last step in predicting the electronic and optical properties of these solids is calculating Brillouin-zone (BZ) integrals to obtain quantities such as the dielectric function, the density of states, and the Hall conductivity.
 Often the details of the electronic structure may very sensitively control the resonant features of these observable quantities, which makes it crucial that this final step in many material-realistic calculations be as accurate as possible and reflect underlying theoretical predictions [@kratzerBasicsElectronicStructure2019].
+Most existing BZ integration libraries that compute the optical conductivity, including Refs.
+[@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016],
-Most existing libraries that perform Brillouin-zone integration to compute the optical conductivity, including [@tsirkinHighPerformanceWannier2021; @aichhornTRIQSDFTToolsTRIQS2016], are restricted to using uniform integration grids despite the fact the conductivity integrand may be nearly singular at resonances.
+are restricted to using uniform integration grids despite the fact the conductivity integrand may be nearly singular at resonances.